Property Tax Protection Program

 Texas property owners should protest annually since Valuation is a subjective matter where reasonable people can differ.

-FTE Positions In Budget Total
+FTE Positions in Total Budget

 FTEs Assigned to the Appraisal - BellCADSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.